TRISA Executive Summary

 TRISA stands for Travel Rule Information Sharing Alliance.
 It’s a formal organization created by Ciphertrace.
-TRISA sets out to provide a solution for the FATF Travel Rule guidance.
+TRISA sets out to provide a solution for the Financial Action Task Force (FATF) Travel Rule guidance.
 Work on the solution began in January 2019.

 TRISA revolves around two centralized entities.
-The Certificate Authority and the VASP Directory.
-These are used to validate and discover VASPs, but the actual Travel Rule data is exchanged between the VASPs in a peer to peer fashion.
+The Certificate Authority and the virtual asset service provider (VASP) Directory.
+These are used to validate and discover VASPs, but the actual Travel Rule data is exchanged between the VASPs in a peer-to-peer (P2P) fashion.

 The Certificate Authority

 VASPs identify each other based on specially issued certificates.
 To obtain a certificate, the VASP petitions the TRISA organization.
 TRISA requires information ranging from when and where the business is incorporated to business, technical, compliance, and billing contact details.
-It also inquires about the applied KYC and CDD policies.
+It also inquires about the applied Know-Your-Client/Customer Due Diligence (KYC/CDD) policies.
 The details are vetted, and once it is found satisfactory, a certificate is issued.
 It is unclear how the information is handled or which requirements there are to keep it up to date.

 Both sides need to verify the certificate of any request by looking it up in the directory.